devtut/generate/docs/python/defining-functions-with-list-arguments.md

 ---
-metaTitle: Defining functions with list arguments
+metaTitle: "Defining functions with list arguments"
-description: Function and Call
+description: "Function and Call"
 ---

 # Defining functions with list arguments